MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-anchor-circular-code.md

 Keep the following points in mind when you work with circular code anchors:

-- **Material surface.** Be sure to print the anchor on matte stock, and don't laminate it.
-Glossy materials can negatively affect scanning because of reflected light.
+- **Material surface.** Make sure to print the anchor on matte stock, and don't laminate it.
+Glossy materials can negatively affect scanning due to reflected light.
 Also, make sure that the anchor is flat.
 An anchor that is curved or distorted can affect alignment and detection.

-- **Same anchor for authoring and printing.** For the best accuracy, use the same circular code anchor for authoring and operating.
+- **Same anchor for authoring and printing.** For best accuracy, use the same circular code anchor for authoring and operating.

-- **Size.** Make sure that your circular code anchor is the exact size that is indicated in this topic.
-Incorrect anchor size causes misalignment of the guide.
+- **Size.** Make sure that your anchor is the exact size indicated in this article.
+Incorrect anchor size will cause guide misalignment.

     - Some applications and printers might change the size of the image.

     - If the anchor is larger than indicated, [!include[pn-hololens](../includes/pn-hololens.md)] interprets the scale difference in distance.
 Therefore, the anchor is identified as closer than it really is.

-    - The best way to make sure that the anchor isn't resized is to print it from the PDF file, as described earlier in this topic.
+    - The best way to make sure that the anchor isn't resized is to print it from the PDF file, as described earlier in this article.

-- **Location.** Place the anchor in a location on the physical object that is easy to access and out of the way.
+- **Location.** Place the anchor in a location on the physical object that's easy to access and out of the way.

-    - Ideally, the anchor placement should be central to the steps that are being performed.
+    - Ideally, anchor placement should be central to the steps being done.

     - Content placed farther away from the anchor will be less accurate.

     - Place the anchor where operators can quickly rescan to realign at any time.

     - Ideally, the anchor should not be moved after the author places it.
-If a permanent placement isn't possible, consider creating a mount, so that the anchor can be consistently placed in the same location/orientation every time.
+If a permanent placement isn't possible, consider creating a mount so that the anchor can be consistently placed in the same location/orientation every time.

-    - Take a photo or video to document the circular code anchor placement, and add it to the guide instructions.
-In this way, you can help increase operator confidence.
+    - Take a photo or video to document the anchor placement, and add it to the guide instructions to help increase operator confidence.
 For information about how to capture a photo or video from [!include[pn-hololens](../includes/pn-hololens.md)], see [Mixed reality capture](https://docs.microsoft.com/windows/mixed-reality/mixed-reality-capture).